-In the same years during which Galileo was working on his ingenious experiments, Francis Bacon (1561-1626) arrived at the formulation of the inductive method, deriving general conclusions from the observations of the experimental method.
+In the same years during which Galileo was working on his ingenious experiments, Francis Bacon (1561-1626) was arriving at the formulation of the inductive method, deriving general conclusions from the observation of the experimental method.
 He became one of the major assertors of experimental methodology, courageously attacking the traditional schools of thought which were based on Aristotelian deductive logic.
-The Aristotelian method starts from general laws, or postulates, and deducts empirical consequences which have to be proven; Bacon's inductive method starts from empirical evidence to arrive at general laws.
-To produce objective knowledge, Galileo's and Bacon's scientific methods separated the observer from the observed.
+The Aristotelian method, starting from general laws, or postulates, deducts empirical consequences which have to be proved; Bacon's inductive method starts from empirical evidence to arrive at general laws.
+In order to produce objective knowledge, Galileo's and Bacon's scientific methods separated the observer from the observed.

 This approach totally transformed the nature and purpose of science.
-Whereas previously the purpose of science had been to understand nature and life, science's purpose was now that of controlling and manipulating nature.
-As Bacon said: "Objective knowledge will give command over nature, medicine, mechanical forces, and all other aspects of the universe."
-In this perspective, the aim of science becomes that of enslaving nature, using torture to extract its secrets.
-We are now far away from the concept of "Mother Earth", and this concept will be totally lost when the organic concept of nature will be replaced by the mechanical concept of the world, which can be traced back to the works of Newton and Descartes.
+Whereas previously the purpose of science had been to understand nature and life, science's purpose now involved the controlling and manipulating of nature.
+As Bacon said: "Objective knowledge will give command over nature, medicine, mechanical forces, and all other aspects of the universe".
+In this perspective, the aim of science becomes that of enslaving nature, of using torture to extract its secrets.
+We are now far away from the concept of "Mother"

+Earth", and this concept will be totally lost when the organic concept of nature will be replaced by the mechanical concept of the world, which can be traced back to the works of Newton and Descartes.